AMID Logo

 Freight from the USA

-Select your destination country above, follow a few steps, and find the cost of shipping goods from the USA to international destinations.
+Select your destination country above, follow a few steps, and find the cost of international shipping from the USA.

-What documents do I need for shipping cargo from the United States?
+What documents are required for shipping cargo from the United States?

-Transporting goods from the USA overseas may require different sets of documents based on the type of commodity and the destination country.
+Transporting goods from the United States overseas may require different sets of documents, depending on the type of commodity and the destination country.

 However, if you ship from the USA a general commodity, most of the time, you will need to submit the following:

-• If you send commercial cargo, it is a Commercial Invoice for export from the USA.
-It may be a document prepared specifically for a particular shipment, or a copy of the purchase receipt or invoice with the value of goods in US$.
+• If you are sending commercial cargo abroad, a Commercial Invoice is required for export from the United States.
+It may be a document prepared specifically for a particular shipment, or a copy of the purchase receipt or invoice with the value in US dollars.

-• If, for some reason, you cannot provide a commercial invoice, OR you ship household goods or personal items from the U.S., then it is a Valued Packing List for international shipping.
+• If, for any reason, you cannot provide a commercial invoice, or you ship household goods or personal items from the U.S., then a Valued Packing List is required for international shipping.
 You should follow a specific format when submitting a valued packing list.
-It must describe the number and type of units, general cargo description, estimated weight, and the value in US$.
+It must describe the number and type of units, general commodity description, estimated weight, and the value in US$.
 Exporters determine the value when shipping household goods internationally from the U.S..
-However, the cost of the goods should match their fair market value.
+However, the cost should match their fair market value.

-• The ocean carrier may also ask for copies of identification documents, such as a copy of a passport, visa, tax ID, etc.
+• The ocean carrier may also request copies of identification documents, such as a passport, visa, or tax ID.

-Essential shipping documents flow in the order they are generated for international cargo transportation from the USA using LCL freight
+Essential documents are generated in the order they are required for shipping from the USA using LCL freight.

-1. A quote from an international shipping companyThe estimated cost of international cargo transportation to the shipper.
+1. A quote from an international shipping companyThe estimated cost of international shipping to the shipper.
 Quotes are based on the information provided by the shippers.
 If there are changes in the cited conditions, quotes are subject to change.

-2. Booking request to the international cargo transportation companyThe agreement between the shipper and the international transportation company to initiate the shipment.
+2. Booking request to the international shipping companyThe agreement between the shipper and the international transportation company to initiate the shipment.

-4. Warehouse Receipt from a cargo consolidatorA document that proves that cargo is delivered to a sea freight carrier's terminal (CFS - Container Freight Station).
+4. Warehouse Receipt from a cargo consolidatorA document that proves that a load is delivered to a sea freight carrier's terminal (CFS - Container Freight Station).

-5. Commercial InvoiceA bill from the seller to the buyer listing commodity, value, and terms of sale (if necessary).
-It must include: description of shipping items, HS codes, quantity, value, and seller/buyer information.
+5. Commercial InvoiceA bill from the seller to the buyer, listing the commodity, value, and terms of sale (if applicable).
+It must include a description of the items, HS codes, quantity, value, and seller/buyer information.

 8. Shipper’s Letter of Instructions (SLI)Authorizes a carrier to initiate international freight release procedures.